stephenxs/SONiC/doc/psud/PSU_daemon_design.md

 #### Alarm raising and clearing threshold

-By default,
+We use asymmetric thresholds between raising and clearing the alarm for the purpose of creating a hysteresis and avoiding alarm flapping.

 - an alarm will be raised when a PSU's power is rising accross the critical threshold
 - an alarm will be cleared when a PSU's power is dropping across the warning threshold

-We use asymmetric thresholds between raising and clearing the alarm for the purpose of creating a hysteresis and avoiding alarm flapping.

 #### PSU power checking logic